Skip to content

 On February 6, 2026, engineering firm Prater Engineering Associates appeared on the leak site of the payoutsking ransomware group, with internal files exfiltrated during a ransomware attack.

 Public reporting indicates that the attackers listed Prater Engineering Associates on their dark web portal and began publishing what they describe as stolen company data.
-The exact number of people whose information was exposed remains unknown.
+The exact number of people whose information may have been exposed remains unknown.
 Available reporting describes the incident as a classic ransomware operation in which the threat actors first encrypted systems, then exfiltrated files before demanding payment.

 Internal files were taken; no further specifics on the volume or exact contents have been publicly detailed.
 The listing carries the typical extortion timeline seen in these campaigns, although the precise deadline has not been independently verified in open sources.